 EdD, Florida International University, Higher Education, 2016

-Dr. Vincent-Robinson is a Senior Instructor and Associate Chair in the Department of Criminal Justice.
+Dr. Vincent-Robinson is a Senior Instructor and Associate Chair in the Department of Criminal Justice, Steven J. Green School of International and Public Affaits.
 She also serves as the Field Experience Director.
 She earned her EdD in Higher Education (2016) and her Master of Science in Criminal Justice (2004) from Florida International University.
 She also holds a Master of Arts in Sociology (2010) from the University of Miami with dual concentrations in criminology and race/ethnicity, a Juris Doctorate (2001) from Louisiana State University, and a Bachelor of Arts in English Professional Writing (1998) from Baylor University.

 While she matriculated through the graduate program at FIU, Dr. Vincent-Robinson participated in a $250,000 research project assessing Florida’s preparedness for terrorist attacks and other catastrophic events involving mass casualties.
 She co-authored Terrorism Preparedness in Florida, Improved Since 9/11, But Far From Ready (Collier and Vincent, 2005) where she gauged levels of preparedness for critical infrastructure.

-Dr. Vincent-Robinson is actively involved in the community.
-She regularly serves as a reviewer for the South Florida Education Research Conference.
-She is a member of the City of Miramar’s Civil Service Board and a member of the advisory council for Project Bridge Transition Services, which facilitates the transition for young people reintegrating back to their home communities from juvenile justice residential commitment programs.
+Dr. Vincent-Robinson is actively involved at FIU and in the community.
+She is a member of the Faculty Senate, Academic Integrity Committee, and Student Conduct and Conflict Resolution Committee.
+She recently completed FIU's Leadership Education Advancement Program and is currently matriculating through the President's Leadership Program.
+She is the President of the Board of Directors for Crime Stoppers of Miami-Dade and the Keys and is the Chairperson of the City of Miramar's Civil Service Board.
+She also serves as a member of the advisory council for Project Bridge Transition Services, which facilitates the transition for young people reintegrating back to their home communities from juvenile justice residential commitment programs.

 Dr. Vincent-Robinson’s current research interests include academic dishonesty as a form of deviance among students, domestic violence, mass incarceration, and race/ethnic relations.
 She has presented her work at academic conferences and regularly hosts workshops and staff training for domestic violence both within and outside of the prison setting.